sio-iago/sio-iago.github.io/_posts/2022-11-14-important-concepts-to-get-started.markdown

 }
 ```

 There's even a more interesting use case of Kotlin functions.
-Remeber when
+Remember when
 you need to perform operations on Collections in Java?
 We usually have to
 either create a `Stream` or convert to stream.